 For me, I have no agenda when it comes to reporting history.
 Whether it's exploring the truth using available evidence to support what did or did not take place with people or places in the Old West or other periods of American history, I like my history real and supported by fact and not unsubstantiated myth.
 It don't like trying to connect the dots using conjecture that's not supported with hard facts.

 As for Hawaii, I love Hawaii and would never try to discredit Hawaii for any reason.
 My family originates from Hawaii.
-I have grandparents, great-grandparents, even great-great-grandparents buried there.
-When my family left Portugal back in the mid 1800's, they arrived in Hawaii as "Contract Labor," other wise known as "Indentured Servants."
+I have grandparents, great-grandparents, and even great-great-grandparents buried there.
+When my family left Portugal back in the mid-1800s, they arrived in Hawaii as "Contract Labor," otherwise known as "Indentured Servants."
 And yes, the Kingdom of Hawaii brought them there.
 My family arrived during the times of Kings and Queens.
-While not Hawaiians by blood, Hawaiians as subjects under the Monarchy.
+While not Hawaiians by blood, they were Hawaiian subjects under the Monarchy.
 Yes, they were in fact Hawaiian Subjects long before they became Americans.
 And yes, because I can trace my roots to those Hawaiians, I treasure my Hawaiian heritage no less than someone of Hawaiian blood.

 Like it or not, it is a historical fact that as a result of the Hawaiian government's request, two Marine Detachments were landed to restore order to the rioting in Honolulu.
 It is just the truth that American Marines fought a rebellion instituted by the opposition candidate there, restored order, took over the government, and after a few weeks of being in complete control of the Hawaiian government actually handed it back to the Hawaiian monarchy and assisted with the orderly coronation of King David Kalakaua in 1874.